DailyStruggle/RTP/README.md

 V1 is primarily focused on setting up a functional implementation with various plugin integrations.

-V2 is planned to focus on pushing main functions into a server-independent API and on supplying developers with additional options.
+V2 is planned to focus on pushing main functions into a server-independent API and on supplying developers with additional methods, particularly for adding shapes and distributions.

 V2 will take an unknown amount of time for the following reasons:
  - V1 already involves some multi-dimensional thinking, so it's hard to conceptualize the entire thing and how to redefine it.